casper-network/docs-archive/dapp/eco-315-erc20docs/logic.md

     "tests"
 ]
 ```
-1. Now, we run `logic` tests and so see it work:
+1. Now, we can run `logic` tests and to see how it works:

 ```bash
 $ cargo test -p logic